-Argo Aurora's are equipped with an LCD instrument cluster.
+All Frontiers are equipped with an LCD instrument cluster.

-The LCD cluster displays battery voltage, hour meter, odometer, speedometer, tachometer and fuel level.
-There are indicator lights for parking brake, low oil pressure, and diagnostic light.
+The LCD cluster displays battery voltage, hour meter, odometer, trip, speedometer, tachometer and fuel level.
+There are indicator lights for low oil pressure and parking brake.

 Gauges can be calibrated in km or miles both in speed and distance.